rs01247/RENTR-App/README.md

 Once you have found an item that you are interested in, there is a chat feature associated with the item so you can negotiate with the owner of the item, and we have also used the Stripe API as a way of taking payment for items that are not free.

+A live demo of this app can be found [here](https://limitless-thicket-78191.herokuapp.com/)

 Happy renting.